What is the GMAT Focus Edition? Everything You Need to Know

 Although still a rigorous and challenging exam, the new GMAT Focus Edition offers a less stressful testing experience, with fewer sections, less time spent at test centers, and a new question review and edit feature.
 The GMAT Focus Edition continues to prioritize critical thinking and verbal skills, in the format of a question adaptive test.

 What we can say confidently is that this shift in the exam favors the style of preparation that we have always used in our curriculum: strategic and analytical preparation vs. content-based preparation.
-The goal of the GMAT has always been to assess higher-order thinking, and this new GMAT focus exam will shift even more from assessing “who knows things” to “who thinks the right way” to succeed in business school.
+The goal of the GMAT has always been to assess higher-order thinking, and this new GMAT focus exam has shifted even more from assessing “who knows things” to “who thinks the right way” to succeed in business school.

 Prepare for the GMAT Focus Edition with our updated and comprehensive online GMAT prep course.